 Michigan State’s Online Master of Arts in Educational Technology (MAET) degree prepares students to understand the how’s, when’s and why’s of integrating technologies into a range of educational environments.
 The 100 percent online, 30-credit program is identical to the on-campus program.
 Students have up to five years to complete the online program, although most students complete it in two years.

-Online Master in Educational Technology required courses include Learning in School and Other Settings and Teaching K-12 Students Online; elective courses include Technology, Teaching, and Learning Across the Curriculum and Learning Technology Through Design.
+The online Master’s in Instructional Technology’s required courses include Learning in School and Other Settings and Teaching K-12 Students Online; elective courses include Technology, Teaching, and Learning Across the Curriculum and Learning Technology Through Design.

 Students taking specific courses in the MAET curriculum can complete the NP Endorsement as a part of the degree program.
 With the NP Endorsement, K-12 educators in Michigan are considered well prepared to teach introductory computer-related classes which do not require a specific endorsement.